jamie-altizer/PinnedSites/README.markdown

             { 'name': 'Item 9', 'action': 'http://domain', 'icon': 'http://domain/example.ico' },
             { 'name': 'Item 10', 'action': 'http://domain', 'icon': 'http://domain/example.ico' }]
     });

+Other notes:
+* the dynamic jumplist acts as a stack when adding items... the first item added shows at the bottom
+* most users can only see 10 jumplist items (unless they modify their taskbar settings) and the Tasks for pinned sites make up part of the total viewable

 clear() - Will clear the dynamic jumplist.